 How does the ADA apply to websites?

+So, what does ADA compliant mean for websites?
 For many people with disabilities, especially impairments to sight and motion, navigating through a website can be a hassle.
 To protect the rights of these individuals, Title III of the ADA compliance website mandates businesses to provide a website experience that accommodates people with disabilities.

 The Act states that: